-A better method for using unbalanced sources is shown in figure 8.
-This is similar to the connection for balanced lines, but pin 3 is connected to the shield at the source end of the cable.
-The hum and noise rejection for the cable is equivalent to that of a balanced line.
-To minimize hum in the audio signal, use balanced inputs whenever possible.
+A better method for using unbalanced sources is shown in Figure 8.
+This is similar to the connection for balanced lines, but pin 3 is connected to the shield at the source.
+The hum and noise rejection for the cable is equivalent to that for a balanced line.
+To minimize hum in the audio, use balanced inputs whenever possible.

-Figure 7: Unbalanced line connection
+Figure 7.
+Unbalanced line connection

-Figure 8: Balanced line with unbalanced equipment
+Figure 8.
+Balanced line with unbalanced equipment